kahboom/nerdycode.com/src/about.md

 I sometimes blog about technology from the perspective of a decidedly pragmatic developer, other times I blog about mechanical keyboards and Predator.

 I was born in the beautiful Dominican Republic (I'm Latin/Hispanic).
-I later went on to study Chemistry in college, but eventually decided to make a career out of what I had been doing for most of my life instead--lounging around, eating pizza, and writing code.
+I later went on to study Chemistry in college, but eventually decided to make a career out of what I had been doing for most of my life instead, namely: lounging around, eating pizza, writing code

 I've worked on software for everything from children's education to distributed enterprise software.
 A few areas of particular interest are e-commerce, online education, ML/AI, data integration, and application security.
 I'm also a fan of polyglot programming, DSLs, and the modern web.